SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "If your business cannot prosper without breaking the law, then it is not a business.
   It is organized crime.
 Like those dependent on slavery, child labor, environmental degradation, or wage theft, it should go out of business as soon as possible."
+- "Those who want to rewrite history seldom bother to read history in the first place (and wish we wouldn't, either)."